The Atiyah-Bott formula and connectivity in chiral Koszul duality: Interactions between various functors on the Ran space

 \subsection{$\Chev$, $\coChev$, and $D_{\Ran X}$}

-We will now turn to Theorem~\ref{thm:intro:Chev_coChev_and_D_Ran}, which provides the link between the two functors $\Chev$ and $\coChev$ via the functor of taking Verdier duality on the $\Ran$ space. \begin{thm} Let $\mathfrak{g}\in \Liestar(X)^{\leq -1}$.
+We will now turn to Theorem~\ref{thm:intro:Chev_coChev_and_D_Ran}, which provides a link between the two functors $\Chev$ and $\coChev$ via the functor of taking Verdier duality on the $\Ran$ space. \begin{thm} Let $\mathfrak{g}\in \Liestar(X)^{\leq -1}$.
 Then we have a natural equivalence

 of objects in $\ComAlgstar(\Ran X)$, where $D_{\Ran X}$ is the functor of taking Verdier duality on $\Ran X$. \end{thm}

 Note that this is the only place we use Verdier duality on the Ran space.
 However, we essentially use it in a rather minimal way: not much besides the definition itself.